thescubageek/expensive_math/README.md

 ExpensiveMath.configure do |config|
   config.api_key = ENV['OPENAI_API_KEY']  # Your financial doom awaits
   config.dry_run = false                  # 🚨 DANGER ZONE: Real API calls ahead!
-  config.model = 'gpt-4'                  # Why not use the MOST expensive model?
+  config.model = 'gpt-5-nano'             # Or use even MORE expensive models if you want
   config.logger = Logger.new(STDOUT)      # Watch your money disappear in real-time
 end